7. Skip to content

 """

-Represents a diagonal Gaussian distribution with trainable mean and standard deviation parameters.
+Learnable Gaussian distribution with diagonal covariance.
+Represents a Gaussian with trainable mean and standard deviation.
 The standard deviation is derived from rho using a softplus transformation to ensure positivity.

 Notes

-Assumes a diagonal covariance matrix.
-KL divergence between distributions can be computed using log-probability differences obtained from log_prob.
+Assumes diagonal covariance.
+KL divergence can be estimated via log-probability differences from log_prob.

 Source code in illia/distributions/tf/gaussian.py